qwx9/strangepg/README.md

 ## Features

-- Scaling to arbitrarily large graphs via coarsening (not yet merged!); expanding/retracting parts of the graph on-demand with the mouse or object lookups and commands.
+- Scaling to arbitrarily large graphs via coarsening; expanding/retracting parts of the graph on-demand with the mouse or object lookups and commands.
 - Layouting, rendering, drawing to the screen and handling user interface, file loading, graph manipulation all in separate and independent threads to reduce any waiting time to a minimum;
 immediate output and interaction whenever possible.